 The accompanying unaudited consolidated financial statements have been prepared in accordance with generally accepted accounting principles ("GAAP") for interim financial information for commercial and industrial companies and the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 The year-end consolidated balance sheet data was derived from audited financial statements, but does not include all disclosures required by GAAP.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for fair presentation have been included.
-Operating results for the three months ended December 31, 2018 are not necessarily indicative of the results that may be expected for the fiscal year ending September 30, 2019.
+Operating results for the nine months ended June 30, 2019 are not necessarily indicative of the results that may be expected for the fiscal year ending September 30, 2019.
 For further information, refer to the consolidated financial statements and footnotes thereto included in the Company's Annual Report on Form 10-K for the year ended September 30, 2018.
 The consolidated financial statements include all domestic and foreign subsidiaries in which the Company maintains an ownership interest and has operating control.
 Investments in certain companies over which the Company exerts significant influence, but does not control the financial and operating decisions, are accounted for as equity method investments.
 Investments in certain companies over which the Company does not exert significant influence are accounted for as cost method investments.
 All intercompany accounts and transactions have been eliminated.

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
+Certain reclassifications have been made to the prior year financial statements to conform to the current year presentation.
+These reclassifications are not material to the prior year presentation.